 - a.
 Ensures that the vessel and crew comply with the applicable maritime regulations. - b.
-Assumes responsibility for the management and care of the animals from when loading begins until when off-loading is completed. - c.
-Prepares and updates contingency plans for emergencies at loading, at sea and offloading at country of destination.
+Assumes responsibility for the management and care of the animals from when the animals are loaded onto the vessel until off-loading from the vessel is completed. - c.
+Prepares and updates contingency plans for emergencies at loading, at sea and offloading at country of destination. - d.
+Provides the necessary environment for the independent monitor accompanying the vessel to perform his/her responsibilities independently and unhindered. - e.
+Provide tools to enable the independent monitor to prepare and transmit reports to the national authority and applicable provincial veterinary authority.